fceja/kubernetes_auto_scale_sim/README.md

 Some services require additional steps for installation.

-- To skip running `Kafdrop`, you can simply comment out the `kafdrop-server` section from services in `docker-compose.yaml`
+- To skip additional installation for `Kafdrop`, you can simply comment out the `kafdrop-server` section from services in `docker-compose.yaml`
-- To skip running `Prometheus`, you can simply comment out the `prometheus` and `grafana` sections from services in `docker-compose.yaml`
+- To skip additional installation for `Prometheus`, you can simply comment out the `prometheus` and `grafana` sections from services in `docker-compose.yaml`

 - Kafdrop setup